Holy-Knights-NFT/wikibook/2-holyknight-walkthrough/6-blacksmith.md

 Engrave the character's name.

+Engrave the weapon name.

+Engrave the armor name.

-Engrave the weapon, armor, shield name.
+Engrave the shield name.

 Engrave the land's name.